DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/mtls.md

 #### Policy storage

 A service mesh stores mesh-wide policies in the root namespace.
-These strategies use an empty selector Applied to all workloads in the mesh.
+These policies use an empty selector Applied to all workloads in the mesh.
 Policies with namespace scope are stored in the corresponding namespace.
 They apply only to workloads within their namespace.
 If you configure the `selector` field, then the authentication policy applies only to workloads that match the criteria you configure.

-Peer and __request-authentication__ strategies are distinguished by the kind field, They are __PeerAuthentication__ and __RequestAuthentication__ respectively.
+Peer and __request-authentication__ policies are distinguished by the kind field, They are __PeerAuthentication__ and __RequestAuthentication__ respectively.

 #### Selector field